The “Abide and Abound” Approach: A Brief Overview

 Notice this immediately: love, joy, and peace are directly OPPOSITE to the feelings of anger, depression, and anxiety for which most people seek counseling.
 That means that if you are a Christian experiencing truckloads of depression, anxiety, and anger — no matter what the cause — then you are most certainly NOT experiencing the fruit of the Spirit in abundance.

 Don’t misunderstand me on this.
 Depression, anxiety and anger are NOT sins.
 For example, Psalm 4:4 says: “Be angry but sin not.”
 In fact, it’s quite normal for Christians to experience bouts of depression, anxiety and anger at times.
-The book of Psalms — providing a geography the Christian’s heart, a map of your soul — is full of expressions of these dark emotions as an encouragement for us to express them to God.
+The book of Psalms — providing geography of the Christian’s heart, a map of your soul — is full of expressions of these dark emotions as an encouragement for us to express them to God.

 But when sadness, fear, and anger become prolonged, intense, and cause problems in your daily functioning and relationships, you may want to ask yourself: “Am I really ‘walking in the Spirit’ and ‘abiding in Christ’ in a way that produces spiritual fruit that abounds?
 Am I experiencing God’s comfort and power in far greater measures than my pain and weakness?